UBS Withdraws Bonus Handcuffs—Until Next Year

 UBS will distribute the revised agreements that “revert” to the previous year’s bonus language this week, along with instructions to brokers who already signed them on how to amend them, the e-mail said.
 The revised language allows the firm to enforce non-solicit clauses for a year only against brokers who leave with unpaid balances on promissory note loan agreements and voids them once balances are paid.

-In a further attempt to build credibility about their candor, the executives wrote that UBS will reinstate the more onerous restrictions in 2018 agreements distributed next February.
+In a further attempt to build credibility, the executives warned brokers that UBS will reinstate the more onerous restrictions in 2018 agreements that will be distributed next February.
 The disclosure is “consistent with our practice of transparency,” the email said.

-Several brokers have said that if UBS had succeeded in imposing the restrictive non-solicit language this year, the firm could have been emboldened to lower their compensation grids going forward since so few would be likely to leave and forego bonuses.
-Naratil and Hull have been focusing on retaining experienced brokers rather than the more expensive route of recruiting them from other firms.
+Several brokers have said that if UBS had succeeded in imposing the restrictive non-solicit language this year, it could have felt emboldened to lower their compensation grids since few would be likely to leave with the non-solicit restrictions in place.
+Naratil and Hull have been focusing on retaining experienced brokers in lieu of the more expensive route of recruiting from other firms.

 The decision to modify the document will likely deter potential lawsuits, as well as defections made out of anger, at least in the short run, said lawyers who represent brokers in employment lawsuits.

 “UBS pushed, but probably realized that the bad will and image issues weren’t worth it,” said Steven J. Insel, a lawyer at Elkins Kalt Weintraub Reuben Gartside in Los Angeles.
 Several advisers told him last week they might forego their bonuses rather than lock themselves in, he said.